sirbrillig/phabricator-grouping/README.md

 With this script, if you have 80 notifications for three different Revisions, you’ll only see 3 links instead of 80.
 The script does this only when you toggle the grouping via a “Group Notifications” button added the page, and it remembers your choice for the next time you load it.

 ![Image of Notifications Grouped by Revision](images/phabricator-notifications-grouped-blur.png)

+The script also adds a checkbox that will allow reloading of the page when a new notification appears (assuming you have push notifications enabled in Phabricator) or when clicking on a notification.
+This will help keep the list up-to-date.